99SupunSulakshana/native-app-development-interview-quiz/README.md

   Dispatchers.Main : used to run on the main thread of Android. ex: UI-related tasks, small tasks…etc.
   Dispatchers.Unconfined : used to not be confined to any specific thread where the coroutine will be executed.

+Suspending Function

+Suspending functions can be started, paused and resumed at a later time without blocking the thread.
+It’s only allowed to be called from a coroutine or another suspend function.

+    suspend fun doLongRunningTask(){
+            return withContext(Dispatcher.IO){
+                delay(2000)
+            }
+        }

+Coroutine Builders

+launch

+launch is a function that is used to start the coroutines in Kotlin.
+It will fire and forget.
+It will return a job and does not return any result value.
+Therefore, we can use it to get a job’s status or to cancel it.
+In addition, If any exception comes inside the launch block, it crashes the application if we have not handled it.

+    import kotlinx.coroutines.*

+    fun main() = runBlocking {
+        val job = launch {
+            delay(1000)
+            println("Coroutine finished")
+        }
+        println("Waiting for coroutine...")
+        job.join()  // Waits for the coroutine to finish }

+async

+async is a function that is used to start the coroutines in Kotlin.
+It will concurrent task with a result.
+It’s designed for tasks that run concurrently.
+It will return a Deferred<T> object which represents a future result that can be obtained using await().
+In async also, We can get a job’s status or cancel it using the Deferred job object.
+Therefore, when we need to results back, we need to use async.
+Such as making an API call or performing a computation.
+In addition, If any exception comes inside the async block, it will stored inside the resulting Deffered and it will get dropped unless we handle it.

+    import kotlinx.coroutines.*

+    fun main() = runBlocking {
+        val deferred = async {
+            delay(1000)
+            "Result from coroutine"
+        }
+        println("Waiting for result...")
+        val result = deferred.await()  // Waits for the result
+        println(result)
+    }

+runBlocking

+runBlocking is used in blocking coroutine.
+It means that while the coroutines running on the current thread, that current thread is blocked.
+It is often used at the entry point of the application.
+It will return the result of the coroutine execution.
+Ex: if we write sequential code inside a coroutine in the situation.

+    import kotlinx.coroutines.*

+    fun main() = runBlocking {
+        println("Coroutine starts")
+        delay(1000)  // Suspension inside runBlocking
+        println("Coroutine ends")
+    }

+withContext

+withContext is used to switch context.
+It will switch the coroutine to a different thread or a dispatcher.
+It returns the result of the code block.
+For example, It performs tasks on specific dispatchers, like moving from Dispatchers.IO for background work to Dispatchers.Main for UI updates.

+    import kotlinx.coroutines.*

+    fun main() = runBlocking {
+        withContext(Dispatchers.IO) {
+            delay(1000)
+            println("Running in IO context")
+        }
+    }

+Scopes in Kotlin Coroutines

+Coroutine scopes control how coroutines are launched, cancelled them, and manage their execution within a specific context. coroutine scope provides structured concurrency, ensuring that coroutines are managed and cleaned up when no longer needed.
+It defines the lifecycle of coroutines.

+GlobalScope

+The GlobalScope is used to launch coroutines that live until the application does.
+It is not bound to any specific lifecycle.
+They run independently of the whole application.
+Therefore, It can lead to memory leaks or unstructured concurrency.
+Because there is no defined boundary for when the coroutine should be cancelled.

+    import kotlinx.coroutines.*

+    fun main() {
+        GlobalScope.launch {
+            delay(1000)
+            println("GlobalScope coroutine")
+        }
+        println("Main function continues...")
+        Thread.sleep(2000)  // Wait to see coroutine result }

+CoroutineScope

+CoroutineScope allows to creation of a scope that is bound to a particular job or lifecycle while ensuring structured concurrency.
+When we launch coroutines in a structured way, especially in long-running operations, we can use it.

+    import kotlinx.coroutines.*

+    fun main() = runBlocking {
+        val myScope = CoroutineScope(Dispatchers.Default)

+        myScope.launch {
+            delay(1000)
+            println("Coroutine in myScope")
+        }

+        println("Main function continues...")
+        delay(2000)  // Wait to see coroutine result
+    }

+lifecycleScope

+LifecycleScope is a coroutine scope tied with the Android Life Cycle of activities or fragments.
+Assuming that our activity is the Scope, the background task should get cancelled as soon as the activity is destroyed.
+Therefore in this case we should use lifeCycleScope to launch a coroutine.

+    class MyActivity : AppCompatActivity() {
+        override fun onCreate(savedInstanceState: Bundle?) {
+            super.onCreate(savedInstanceState)
+            lifecycleScope.launch {
+                delay(1000)
+                println("Coroutine inside lifecycleScope")
+            }
+        }
+    }

+viewModelScope

+viewModelScope is a coroutine scope tied with the ViewModel Life Cycle.
+It is provided by the Jetpack libraries.
+It is all the coroutines in this scope automatically cancelled when the ViewModel is cleared.

+    class MyViewModel : ViewModel() {
+        fun fetchData() {
+            viewModelScope.launch {
+                delay(1000)
+                println("Fetching data in viewModelScope")
+            }
+        }
+    }

+supervisorScope

+supervisorScope is used if the failure of a child coroutine does not cancel the parent or other sibling coroutine.
+Only failed coroutine is cancelled from them.
+When we want some coroutines to fail independently without affecting other coroutines, we can use supervisorScope.

+    import kotlinx.coroutines.*

+    fun main() = runBlocking {
+        supervisorScope {
+            launch {
+                delay(500)
+                println("This will run")
+            }

+            launch {
+                throw RuntimeException("Failed coroutine")
+            }

+            println("SupervisorScope is still running")
+        }
+    }

+custom Scope

+You can create a custom CoroutineScope using a Job and a specific dispatcher to control the lifecycle and behaviour of coroutines.

+    import kotlinx.coroutines.*

+    fun main() = runBlocking {
+        val job = Job()  // Creating a custom Job val customScope = CoroutineScope(Dispatchers.Default + job)

+        customScope.launch {
+            delay(1000)
+            println("Custom coroutine")
+        }

+        // Cancel the custom scope
+        job.cancel()
+        println("Custom scope canceled")
+    }